gregology/gregology.github.io/_posts/2011-08-27-chocolate-space-souffle.md

   - zero gravity
   - zero gravity cooking
 ---
 Gravity is useful in keeping ingredients in mixing bowls but not very useful when trying to make a fluffy soufflé.
-Space chefs will be able to create deserts with densities which would normally collapse like the iron core of a red supergiant during supernova (I&#8217;m trying to use space references).
+Space chefs will be able to create deserts with densities which would normally collapse like the iron core of a red supergiant during supernova (I'm trying to use space references).

 This is my chocolate space soufflé recipe (note: some of the technology required for this recipe is yet to be invented)

 **Ingredients**

-  * 2 eggs separated (If we&#8217;ve stopped enslaving chickens use the menstrual extraction of another animal of an artificial substitute)
+  * 2 eggs separated (If we've stopped enslaving chickens use the menstrual extraction of another animal of an artificial substitute)
   * 1 egg white (as above)
-  * 90g dark chocolate (I&#8217;m sure we&#8217;ll still be enslaving poor people in far off places to make cheap chocolate)
+  * 90g dark chocolate (I'm sure we'll still be enslaving poor people in far off places to make cheap chocolate)
   * 75ml thickened cream (or the blood of an *Aliens* style android)
   * 1/2 tbs caster sugar
   * 20ml (1 tbs) brandy (or synthehol)